shen931205/caffeDL/README.md

 	Classify the CNN feature to predict the result of classes.

 get_feature_f7.py:
-	Extract the feature from CNN layers (default: f7).
+	Extract the features from CNN layers (default: f7).

+get_feature_f7_function.py:
+    Extract the features from CNN layers (function).

 temproal_datalayers.py:
 	python layer of data layers for two-stream.